paradowskicreative/ZenCompress/README.md

 ![image](./docs/running.png)

  ## Credits and Licensing
- ZenCompress was created by Ethan Michalicek for Paradowski Creative, and has been open sourced under the MIT license attached in this repo.
-README documentation and the introductory blog post by James C. Kane.
+ ZenCompress was created by Ethan Michalicek and Paradowski Creative, and has been open sourced under the MIT license attached in this repo.